top of page

 For example, if we have a piece of DNA 450 bases long, that would equate to 150 codons (450 bases divided by three bases per codon).
 And with a 150 codon gene, the cell can make a protein that's 150 amino acids long!

-When this sequence is turned into an mRNA molecule, the "T" in DNA is replaced with a "U" (standing for the ribnucleotide uracil) in the mRNA.
+When this sequence is turned into an mRNA molecule, the "T" in DNA will be replaced with a "U" (uracil) in the mRNA.
 So the gene's codons in the language of mRNA would be: AUG UCG GAU AGA UGA.

-We just refer to our codon chart (see figure), find the codon, and see what amino acid it specifies.
-The first codon in our gene is "ATG."
-That codon specifies the amino acid methionine ("Met" in the chart).
+The first codon in our gene is ATG.
+That codon specifies the amino acid methionine (Met in the chart).
+The first amino acid in this protein is methionine.

-The second amino acid in our very small protein is specified by the codon UCG.
+The second amino acid in our protein is specified by the codon UCG.
 UCG corresponds to the amino acid serine (Ser).
-So now we know that the first two amino acids in our very small protein are Met-Ser.
+Now we know that the first two amino acids in our very small protein are Met-Ser.

 How Many Codons Are Enough?

-The cell deals with this using what's referred to as "redundancy."
-That is, most amino acids are identified by more than one codon.
-For example, the amino acid alanine (Ala) is associated with four different codons: GCG, GCA, GCC and GCU.
+The cell deals with this using what's referred to as redundancy.
+Most amino acids are identified by more than one codon.
+For example, the amino acid alanine (Ala) is associated with four codons: GCG, GCA, GCC and GCU.

 The difference between these four codons is the last nucleotide.
-If you scan the codon table, you'll notice that the first two nucleotides of a codon seem to dominate.
+If you scan the codon table, you'll see that the first two nucleotides of a codon seem to dominate.

 Identifying a Gene

 So far, we’ve treated DNA as if it were one long continuous message.
-But in reality, only certain stretches—genes—are used to make proteins.
-In fact, 98.5% of the genome does not code for proteins!
+But in reality, only certain stretches--genes--are used to make proteins.
+It might surprise you that 98.5% of the genome does not directly code for proteins.

 So how does the cell identify genes contained in long stretches of nucleotides?

-In addition, certain codons identify where protein coding begins and others identify where it ends.
+In addition, certain codons identify where protein coding begins.
 The protein-coding portion of most genes begins with a start codon, usually ATG (AUG in RNA-speak).
 This start codon is indicated in blue font in the codon table.

 The start codon also codes for the amino acid methionine (Met).
-So the first amino acid in many proteins is methionine, although in some cases it will be removed after the protein has been synthesized.
+So the first amino acid in many proteins is methionine, although it's sometimes removed.

 Genes also have stop codons that identify their termini.
 There are three stop codons: UAA, UAG, and UGA.
 When the ribosome encounters a stop codon on an mRNA, protein synthesis ends.